-From the desks of Lisa Mathess, M.A., SHRM-CP, Lead Consultant — ADA Specialist and Matthew McCord, M.S., CRC, Senior Consultant – Motor Team
+From the desks of Lisa Mathess, M.A., SHRM-CP, Principal Consultant, ADA Specialist and Matthew McCord, M.S., CRC, Senior Consultant – Motor Team

 Housekeepers, janitors, and other cleaning professionals work in various environments doing job tasks that tend to be physically demanding.
 In addition, the equipment they use to do their work can require physical exertion to move and operate.
 Motor limitations, like back, arm, or leg injuries among others, can stem from both on-the-job injuries and off-the-job physical impairments.
 For those with motor limitations, accommodations such as specialized equipment, assistive technology, or simple products that are widely available on the market can enable those employees to continue to perform their job tasks effectively.
 Below are some options to explore:

 - Lightweight cleaning carts are available to allow the easy transport of essential supplies.
 These come in space-efficient sizes for smaller, confined environments.